jetbrains-academy/introduction_to_python/Introduction/Task Description/task.md

 For quizzes, it offers multiple choice questions.
 For programming assignments, it states the problem to be solved.

-Use the Task Description icons for the following actions:
+Use Task Description icons for the following actions:

 | Icon                               | Description                   |
 |------------------------------------|-------------------------------|